mfernest/SEBC/installation/install.md

 * If you are interested in learning about automated installs:
     * Fork/clone [Justin Hayes' auto-deployment work](https://github.com/justinhayes/cm_api/tree/master/python/examples/auto-deploy)
     * Follow instructions, including validation test of the install, as given in the README
+* No submissions are needed for this lab, but add any notes you wish to keep.

 ---
 <div style="page-break-after: always;"></div>